• Home

 Store the leftovers in the fridge for up to 2 weeks or in the freezer for up to 3 months.
 Remove from the freezer and thaw overnight in the refrigerator, when ready to eat.

-How do I make this Zero Point Cranberry-Pineapple Relish?
+How do I make this Cranberry-Pineapple Relish?

 Combine the drained crushed pineapple, jello mix, lemon juice, and water in a medium saucepan.
 Add cranberries.
 Stir over medium heat until the mixture comes to a boil.